-- Submit two short essays of 250 to 400 words on one of the following topics:
+- Submit one short essay of 250 to 400 words on one of the following topics:

 - Think of a time when your point of view changed.
 How did your perspective change, and what did you learn from this experience?